The Making of Teehan+Lax

 Platforms and Programs

 Programs are activities that create demand.
 They are typically paid media and are designed to send people to a company’s platform.
-This is easiest thought of as advertising (e.g. banners, microsites etc.)
+This is easiest thought of as advertising (e.g. banners, microsites etc.).
+This was the work we were less interested in.

 So we avoided pitching or going out of our way to get program work.
 Despite not pursuing it, we were increasingly asked to do program work.